-Alchemists, investigators, slayers with the Poison Use slayer talent, and some archetypes of other classes listed in the Additional Resources can use Craft (alchemy) to produce poisons that are legal for them to purchase.
+Characters who can purchase and use poisons may also use Craft (alchemy) to produce poisons that are legal for them to purchase.
 Use the rules listed in "How can alchemists and investigators craft in the Roleplaying Guild?" in the Character and Class section of the FAQ.

 What are the rules for upgrading weapons, armor, and wondrous items?

 You may upgrade one weapon, armor, or wondrous item to another as long as the new item occupies the same slot, is made of the same material, has the same general shape, and has all of the abilities of the original item.
 For example, you can upgrade a +1 longsword into a +1 frost longsword or a cloak of resistance +1 into a cloak of resistance +2.
 You may also upgrade a magic weapon or armor into one of the named weapons or armors, such as upgrading a +1 banded mail into a banded mail of luck.
 As another example, you can upgrade a belt of incredible dexterity +2 into a belt of the weasel from Pathfinder RPG Ultimate Equipment , which grants a +2 enhancement bonus to Dexterity as well as other benefits.

 To upgrade a magic item, pay the difference in price between the new item and the original item.

 What are the rules regarding intelligent items in the Roleplaying Guild?

 A PC may own and use more than one intelligent magic item at a time.